Ankitbisht818/RestAPI/README.md

 # CRUD Post Application

-A simple and beginner-friendly CRUD application built using Node.js, Express.js, and EJS.
+A beginner-friendly CRUD application built using Node.js, Express.js, and EJS.

 This project was created to understand the fundamentals of backend development and how CRUD operations work in a real application.
-Users can create posts, view all posts, and open individual posts using dynamic routing.
+Users can create posts, view posts, update existing posts, and delete posts using RESTful routes.

-The application follows RESTful routing principles and uses server-side rendering with EJS templates.
+The application uses server-side rendering with EJS templates and follows the MVC-style routing structure commonly used in backend applications.

+---

 # Features

 * Create new posts
 * View all posts
 * View individual posts
+* Edit and update posts
+* Delete posts
 * Dynamic routing using route parameters
 * RESTful routing structure
 * Server-side rendering with EJS
 * Unique ID generation using UUID
+* Method Override for PATCH and DELETE requests
 * Static file handling using Express

+---

 # Tech Stack